akspandya/GitHub-demo/README.md

 # GitHub-demo
-This is my first Git Repo
+This is my first Git Repo.
+Author - Akshay Pandya